marcusandre/dotfiles/README.md

 ## Contributing

-Even if this configuration is tailored to my needs and habits, you are welcome to contribute.
+Even if this configuration is tailored to meet my needs and habits, you are welcome to contribute.